ClassicalMoser/eslint-plugin-import-boundaries/README.md

 3. **Boundary Rules**: Checks allow/deny rules for cross-boundary imports
 4. **Type Detection**: Distinguishes type-only imports from value imports

+### Path Selection Rules for Same-Boundary Imports

+When importing within the same boundary, the rule selects paths based on the relationship between file and target:

+1. **Same directory** → `./sibling` (relative)
+   - File and target are in the same directory
+   - Example: `application/use-cases/file.ts` importing `application/use-cases/helper.ts`
+   - Uses: `./helper`

+2. **Parent's sibling subdirectory (cousin)** → `../cousin` (relative, max one `../`)
+   - When both file and target are in subdirectories sharing a parent
+   - Example: File `application/use-cases/subdir/file.ts` importing `application/use-cases/utils/index.ts`
+   - Uses: `../utils` (one `../` from shared parent)

+3. **Siblings at boundary root level** → `./sibling` (relative)
+   - When both file and target are at boundary root level (different root-level directories)
+   - Example: File `application/use-cases/file.ts` importing `application/utils/index.ts`
+   - Uses: `./utils` (not `@application/utils`) - relative prevents circular dependencies through boundary index files

+4. **Top-level at boundary root** → `@boundary/topLevel` (boundary identifier, even if `../topLevel` would work)
+   - When target is at boundary root level AND file is in a subdirectory
+   - Example: File `src/domain/entities/subdir/file.ts` importing `src/domain/entities/topLevel/index.ts`
+   - Uses: `@entities/topLevel` (not `../topLevel`) - alias style shown, absolute style would use `src/domain/entities/topLevel`

+5. **Distant imports (requires more than one `../`)** → `@boundary/segment` (boundary identifier)
+   - When target requires more than one `../` to reach (more than one directory level up)
+   - Boundary identifier (alias or absolute) is preferred for readability - avoids long `../../../../` chains that obscure relationships
+   - Example: File `src/domain/entities/level1/level2/file.ts` importing `src/domain/entities/target/index.ts`
+   - Uses: `@entities/target` (alias style) or `src/domain/entities/target` (absolute style) - clearer and more maintainable than relative path chains

 ### Index Files as Module Interface

 The rule assumes index files (default: `index.ts`, configurable) are the module interface for each directory.
 This enables zero I/O path resolution: because we know every directory has an index file, we can determine correct paths using pure path math - no file system access needed.